React with TypeScript: Best Practices — SitePoint

 We’ve added ESLint and Prettier and the next step to improve our DX is to automatically fix/prettify our code on save.

-First, install the ESLint extension for VSCode.
+First, install the ESLint extension and the Prettier extension for VSCode.
 This will allow ESLint to integrate with your editor seamlessly.

 Next, update your Workspace settings by adding the following to your